rustamlatypov/tile-matching/README.md

 Project for the Aalto university course ELEC-A7151 - Object oriented programming with C++ (fall 2018).

 ## Introduction
 This tile-matching project is a classic Tetris with the possibility to play either Tetris or Pentis.
-Tetris is a well known tile-matching puzzle video game where the players objective is to guide pieces falling from the upper edge of the screen and try to keep the construction as low as possible.
+Tetris is a well known tile-matching puzzle video game where the players objective is to guide 4-tile-size blocks falling from the upper edge of the screen and try to keep the stack as low as possible.
+The Pentis game mode introduces 1, 2, 3, and 5-tile-size blocks into the game and its difficulty increases differently than in Tetris.

+The blocks are controlled by arrow-keys and can be dropped instantly by pressing \code{space}.
 When a row is complete with tiles, it disappears.
-The game becomes more difficult as it progresses, and ends when the construction reaches the point where the new spawning piece overlaps the contruction.
-The pieces are controlled by arrow-keys and can be dropped instantly by pressing 'space'.
+The game ends when the stack reaches the point where the new spawning block overlaps with the stack.

-The game rewards the player basic points for successfully landing a piece, one point for each square the piece contains.
+Both game modes reward the player basic points for successfully landing a block, one point for each tile the block contains.
 Elimination points are awarded based on the size of the elimination — the more rows eliminated simultaneously, the better.
-Points are also awarded for every instant drop, according to the height the tile is dropped from.
+Drop points are also awarded for every instant drop, according to the height the block is dropped from.

-If the player reaches top-10 in the leaderboard, the player has the option to submit his/hers high score and view leaderboard standings.
+The leaderboard keeps track of the top-10 scores and the names of those players.
 This information is stored locally in a text file.
+If the player reaches the top-10, the player has the option to submit his/hers score and view leaderboard standings.
+If the player doesn't reach the top-10, the current leaderboard is shown.
+Separate leaderboards are kept for the game modes.

-The speed of the game increases specifically as a function of the amount of eliminations and not of the amount of eliminated rows.
-If the player doesnt reach top-10, the current top-10 leaderboard is shown.
+The difficulty of both game modes increase specifically as a function of the number of eliminations and not of the number of eliminated rows.
+Tetris spawns the same distribution of blocks but the falling speed increases.
+The falling speed in Pentis stays constant but the 5-tile-size blocks spawn frequently.

-The Pentis game mode introduces 1, 2, 3, and 5-tile-size pieces into the game.
-The drop-rate of these special blocks is also a function of the amount of eliminations.
-Pentis is considered a more challenging mode of play.
 Tetris is faster that Pentis, but only has 7 different blocks.
-Pentis has 29 different pieces overall.
-The point-award system and game mechanics are identical to Tetris.
-However, the speed-up on Pentis is slower since it is already more challenging.
-A separate top-10 leaderboard is allocated for the Pentis game-mode.
+Pentis has 29 different blocks overall and is considered a more challenging mode of play.

 ## Instructions for building and using